Metal Roof Cost

 If you’re replacing or installing a roof that will change shape or height significantly from what was there, you may need planning permission for this.

-- Confirm that the roof structure can support the weight of the metal materials
+- Confirm the roof structure can support the metal roofing system.

 To find out if you need planning permission or not, visit the Planning Portal.